Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Varying Pattern Speed

 When the bar slows down, we argue that this induces a larger positive torque from the gas phase.
 Only gas within corotation will flow inwards, while gas outside corotation will flow outwards \citep{2011MNRAS.415.1027H}.
 Since the corotation radius is larger for more slowly rotating bars, it follows that more slowly rotating bars should be more efficient at driving gas inflows and thus experience a larger positive torque from the gas phase.

-We performed an experiment to test this hypothesis by forcing the stellar disk in the SMUGGLE run to rotate at a constant angular rate and measuring the torque on the bar by the gas phase at different rotation rates.
+We performed an experiment to test this hypothesis by freezing the stellar disk in the \SMUGGLE{} run and forcing it to rotate at a constant angular rate.
+This has the effect of forcing the bar to rotate as a solid body at a constant angular rate which we control.
+The gas is evolved self-consistently with this rotating disk.
+We measured the torque on the bar by the gas phase at different rotation rates.
 The result of this experiment is illustrated in Fig.~\ref{fig:equil}, which shows that a more slowly rotating bar experiences a larger positive torque from the gas.

+We also note that since \citet{2011MNRAS.415.1027H} predicts gas outside of corotation will flow outward, the bar should exert a positive torque on that gas.
+Indeed, we measured the average torque on gas outside corotation from $t=3\,\textrm{Gyr}$ to $5\,\textrm{Gyr}$ to be $0.87$ in code units ($10^{10}\,M_{\odot}\,(\text{km}/\text{s})^2$).
+For reference, the average torque inside corotation is $-10.8$ over the same time period and in the same units.
+So, while gas outside corotation does experience a positive torque, the total torque on the gas phase is still negative.